chromaxyz/reflex/README.md

 ## Contributing

-Contributions to Reflex are welcome by anyone interested in writing more tests, improving readability, optimizing for gas efficiency, extending the core protocol or periphery modules.

 Please refer to the [CONTRIBUTORS](docs/CONTRIBUTORS.md) guide for more information.

+We are currently still in an experimental phase leading up to a first audit and would love to hear your feedback on how we can improve Reflex.
+Contributions are welcome by anyone interested in writing more tests, improving readability, optimizing for gas efficiency, simplifying the core protocol further or adding periphery modules.

 ## Acknowledgements